 Show your identity with a full face.
 Don’t cover it with sunglasses or a big hat.
 As a hitchhiker, you are trying to get in a stranger’s car by an external impression.
-In short, a car driver will make a choice either to stop or not.
+In short, a car driver will choose to stop or not.
 Your looks play an important role here.
 Let’s make it clear.
 Showing your honest eyes will only raise your credibility to drivers’ eyes when hitchhiking in Europe.

 2. Smile in the face

 Let’s look at one scenario: “You have been backpacking in Italy for a couple of hours without any luck.
 You are tired.
 It isn’t pleasant to walk next to the road with your thumb up when nobody stops.
-Corners of the mouth start to fall.
+The corners of the mouth start to fall.
 The only thought is that hitchhiking across Europe is crap.”

 Now, decide to enjoy this experience and be happy with that.
 Even when there are these low points while you hitch a ride, then finding something positive from it is essential.
 Nobody wants to pick up a person with a grumpy face.
 It looks creepy and suspicious.
 When hitchhiking in Europe, keep smiling whatever the situation is.

 3. If possible wear something bright

 Wearing something bright will bring you out from the crowd.
 I don’t mean that the road is full of hitchhikers.
 Noo, you are alone.
 But if you are wearing military camouflaged clothes then no one sees you.
 It’s not necessary to wear something bright, but indeed you will be more seen with neon green than all black.
 Small hitchhiking in Europe TIP: don’t wear clown costumes or near to that, keep it casual.
 It also looks strange when travelers are fully in uncasual colors.
 You might get a lift from the cars who understand that humor, but most cars will pass by.

 4. Sign with destinations name